Jmwhite45/Wyrestorm-MXV-0808-H2A/README.md

 **Input:** 0 turns the output off.
 1-8 sets the output to that HDMI input **Output:** 0 sets every output to the requested input.
 1-8 sets that specific output to the requested input

+NOTE: This prompt will only function if the audio channels have been switched to independent mode

 #### LOADPRESET
 Takes 1 argument and loads the requested preset
 ```